Published On: 29-Nov-2017

 FOOTNOTE: GEN was founded in 1994 and is registered in the United States.
 The annual member meetings and board meetings are held around the world in the 60 countries covered by the members´ ecolabelling schemes.
 The 2017 AGM was co-hosted by the three ecolabels active in Sweden and the conference was sponsored by the Nordic Council of Ministers.

-* Type 1 ecolabelling programs adhere to the principles of the international standard, ISO 14024:1999 Environmental labels and declarations — Type 1 environmental labelling — Principles and procedures.
+* Type 1 ecolabelling programmes adhere to the principles of the international standard, ISO 14024:1999 Environmental labels and declarations — Type 1 environmental labelling — Principles and procedures.